Arnazz10/Snake-Game/README.md

 # 🐍 Snake Game (Python + Pygame)

  A classic Snake game implemented using Python and Pygame.
 Navigate the snake using arrow keys, eat food to grow, and avoid colliding with the walls or yourself.
-Simple, clean, and fun!
+Simple, clean, and fu

 ---